Danish language: Vocabulary

 Approximately 2,000 uncompounded Danish words are derived from Old Norse and ultimately from Proto Indo-European.
 Of these 2,000, 1,200 are nouns, 500 are verbs and 180 are adjectives.
 Danish has also absorbed many loanwords, most of which were borrowed from Low German of the Late Middle Ages.
 Out of the 500 most frequently used Danish words, 100 are loans from Middle Low German; this is because Low German was the second official language of Denmark–Norway.
 In the 17th and 18th centuries, standard German and French superseded Low German influence, and in the 20th century, English became the main supplier of loanwords, especially after World War II.
-Although many old Nordic words remain, some were replaced with borrowed synonyms, for example æde (to eat) was mostly supplanted by the Low German spise.
+Although many old Nordic words remain, some were replaced with borrowed synonyms, for example æde 'eat' was mostly supplanted by the Low German spise.
 As well as loanwords, new words can be freely formed by compounding existing words.
 In standard texts of contemporary Danish, Middle Low German loans account for about 16–17% of the vocabulary, Graeco-Latin loans 4–8%, French 2–4% and English about 1%.

-Danish and English are both Germanic languages.
-Danish is a North Germanic language descended from Old Norse, and English is a West Germanic language descended from Old English.
-Old Norse exerted a strong influence on Old English in the early medieval period.

 The shared Germanic heritage of Danish and English is demonstrated with many common words that are very similar in the two languages.
 For example, when written, commonly used Danish verbs, nouns, and prepositions such as have, over, under, for, give, flag, salt, and arm are easily recognizable to English speakers.
-Similarly, some other words are almost identical to their Scots equivalents, e.g. kirke (Scots kirk, i.e., 'church') or barn (Scots and northern English bairn, i.e. 'child').
-In addition, the word by, meaning ‘village’ or ‘town’, occurs in many English place-names, such as Whitby and Selby, as remnants of the Viking occupation.
-During that period English adopted ‘are’, the third person plural form of the verb ‘to be’, as well as the personal pronouns ‘they’, ‘them’ and ‘their’ from contemporary Old Norse.

 Mutual intelligibility

 Danish is largely mutually intelligible with Norwegian and Swedish.
 A proficient speaker of any of the three languages can often understand the others fairly well, though studies have shown that the mutual intelligibility is asymmetric: Norwegian speakers generally understand both Danish and Swedish far better than Swedes or Danes understand each other.
 Concomitantly, Swedes and Danes understand Norwegian better than they understand each other's languages.

 Norwegian occupies the middle position in terms of intelligibility because of its shared border with Sweden, resulting in a similarity in pronunciation, combined with the long tradition of having Danish as a written language, which has led to similarities in vocabulary.
 Among younger Danes, Copenhageners are worse at understanding Swedish than Danes from the provinces.
 In general, younger Danes are not as good at understanding the neighboring languages as the young in Norway and Sweden.

+Danish is sometimes grouped with Norwegian and Swedish together as "mainland Scandinavian" languages.
+This contrasts with the "insular Scandinavian" languages Icelandic and Faroese.
+The Mainland Scandinavian languages have undergone some of the same changes in terms of vocabulary and inflection because of shared geographical proximity and history.